Reading: Applied Part 2. Specification Defect Diagnostics

 ArtifactReady when

-poisoned-spec.md (or specs/appointment-latency-poisoned.yaml)exactly one controlled defect from one class introduced: cycle, priority conflict, or hidden out-of-scope
+poisoned-spec.md (or specs/appointment-latency-poisoned.yaml)exactly one controlled defect of a single class is introduced: cycle, priority conflict, or hidden out-of-scope

-Full track adds out/appointment-latency-plan-review.json with Qwen Code diagnosis, a JSON Schema fragment forbidding return to hidden manual confirmation, and out/appointment-latency-replay-review.json after the reverse run.
-Consider it ready if the runnable analog of Spec CI locally shows a fixable failure and a pass, and the Specify → Plan → Tasks → Implement replay does not return the original conflict.
+The full track adds out/appointment-latency-plan-review.json with Qwen Code diagnostics, a JSON Schema fragment that forbids returning to hidden manual approval, and out/appointment-latency-replay-review.json after the reverse replay.
+Treat it as ready when the runnable Spec CI analog locally shows a fixable failure and a pass, and the Specify → Plan → Tasks → Implement replay does not return the original conflict.

 Practice

-1. Copy one existing feature specification and introduce exactly one defect into it: priority conflict, cycle, or hidden out-of-scope. *Expectation: two versions obtained — poisoned-spec.md and fixed-spec.md, differing by exactly one mutation; you can name the defect class in one word before running the agent.*
+1. Copy an existing feature specification and inject exactly one defect into it: priority conflict, cycle, or hidden out-of-scope. *Expectation: you get two versions — poisoned-spec.md and fixed-spec.md — differing by exactly one mutation; you can name the defect class in one word before running the agent.*

-1. Describe the expected failure symptom before running the agent: what should loop, what should become ambiguous, which fact should fail. *Expectation: symptom recorded concretely (ask_storm after third clarification, stage_regress with plan → specify, Then failure in validation.md), not as "agent won't cope."*
+1. Describe the expected failure symptom before running the agent: what should loop, what should become ambiguous, which fact should fail. *Expectation: the symptom is recorded concretely (ask_storm after the third clarification, stage_regress from plan → specify, a Then failure in validation.md), not as "the agent will not cope".*

-2. Fix the defect so that the patch changes requirement, plan, and check, not just the explanation in text. *Expectation: diff touches at least one of requirements.md, plan.md, validation.md; reverse run Specify → Plan → Tasks → Implement does not return the original conflict.*
+2. Fix the defect so that the patch changes the requirement, the plan, and the check, not only the text explanation. *Expectation: the diff touches at least one of requirements.md, plan.md, validation.md; the Specify → Plan → Tasks → Implement reverse replay does not return the original conflict.*

 Review Questions

-1. Why can't you introduce several defects into a poisoned specification at once?
+1. Why can't you introduce several defects into a poisoned specification at the same time?

-2. How does a priority conflict differ from a hidden out-of-scope?
+2. How does a priority conflict differ from hidden out-of-scope?

-3. What does a full reverse run Specify → Plan → Tasks → Implement prove?
+3. What does a full Specify → Plan → Tasks → Implement reverse replay prove?

-4. You introduced a defect "escalation cycle," but Qwen Code output "no clarifications needed" and went to implement.
-What does this say about your specification and what is the next diagnostic step?
+4. You injected an "escalation cycle" defect, but Qwen Code responded with "no clarifications needed" and started implementing.
+What does this say about your specification, and what is the next diagnostic step?

 My notes